 Relationship Between PHC and Harrah's Entertainment After the Distribution.
 For purposes of governing certain ongoing relationships between Harrah's Entertainment and PHC after the Distribution and to provide mechanisms for an orderly transition, Promus and PHC will enter into certain agreements.
-Such agreements include: a Distribution Agreement; an Employee Benefits Allocation Agreement; a Tax Sharing Agreement; a Trademark Assignment Agreement; a Noncompetition Agreement; a Risk Management Allocation Agreement; information technology sharing agreements; transitional services agreements; and polices and procedures for addressing conflicts.
+Such agreements include: a Distribution Agreement; an Employee Benefits Allocation Agreement; a Tax Sharing Agreement; a Trademark Assignment Agreement; a Noncompetition Agreement; certain information technology sharing agreements; Transitional Services Agreements; and polices and procedures for addressing conflicts.
 See "The Distribution--Relationship between PHC and Harrah's Entertainment after the Distribution."